Kuwait City, Kuwait

 We asked people if there is a lot of crime.
 They answered:

 "Kuwait City, like any other urban area, experiences some level of crime.
 However, it is generally considered to be a safe city with a low crime rate.
 Most of the crimes reported are non-violent and include petty theft, pickpocketing, and minor fraud.
 Violent crimes are relatively rare, and the city has a strong police presence to maintain safety and security.
-Nevertheless, it is always advisable for residents and visitors to take necessary precautions and be aware of their surroundings to avoid becoming victims of crime," wrote a member in Kuwait City.
+Nevertheless, it is always advisable for residents and visitors to take necessary precautions and be aware of their surroundings to avoid becoming victims of crime," commented one expat who made the move to Kuwait City.

 Is there a lot of diversity?
 Are people in Kuwait City accepting of differences?